Erin Taylor Young Mentoring & Editing Services

 I know what it’s like to be a newbie writer starting from scratch, looking for answers, living with a tight budget.
 And now I want to help you!
 (Affordably!)

 Here’s a bit of my experience…

 - I’m traditionally published with a large publisher.

 - I co-founded a small publishing company, which I helped to run by doing acquisitions, editing, website and newsletter updates, author relations, and marketing.

 - I’m also indie publishing, because sometimes that’s the best choice.

-- As the co-creator of Write from the Deep, I built this website and do biweekly podcasts with editor and agent Karen Ball.
+- As the co-creator of Write from the Deep, I built this website and do biweekly podcasts with editor and former agent Karen Ball.